This guide is for people who would like to be involved in building Ciris.

 generateReadme: generates the readme from the index page.

 test: run tests for the application sources.

-validate: compile documentation and run tests.
+validate: compile and run the tests with code coverage enabled.

 Before you open a pull request, you should make sure that

 sbt +validate runs successfully.
 Travis CI will run this as well, but it may save you some time to be alerted to problems earlier on.
 Once Travis CI has run, Codecov will check the code coverage and comment on your pull request with the results.

 If your pull request addresses an existing issue, please include the issue number in the pull request message, or as part of your commit message.
 For example, if your pull request addresses issue number 52, then please include